dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 `part` to split part of a library out into another file, Dart requires the other file to in turn indicate which library it's a part of.

-For legacy reasons, Dart allows this `part of` directive to use the *name* of the library it's a part of.
-But naming libraries is [discouraged][]; using a library name can make it ambiguous which library the part is actually part of.
+Dart allows the `part of` directive to use the *name* of a library.
+Naming libraries is a legacy feature that is now [discouraged][].
+Using a library name can make it ambiguous which library a part belongs to.

 [discouraged]: /guides/language/effective-dart/style#dont-explicitly-name-libraries